crossz/demo-vue-unit-test/README.md

 4. webpack.config.js mode

+5. localVue for testing scope, no poluting to global Vue.

 - [ ] change a webpack based vue project into vue-service and @vue-cli supported

 - [ ] Test for vue-router